 The AD Recycle Bin (available from Windows Server 2008 R2 onwards) is brilliant for recovering accidentally deleted objects.
 But it needs to be enabled before you need it, and it increases database size.
 Still, the first time it saves you from recreating a deleted OU with 500 users, you’ll consider it worth every megabyte.

 Active Directory isn’t stuck in the past.
-Microsoft has continuously evolved it to work with modern technologies and cloud services.
+Microsoft has kept evolving it to work with modern technologies and cloud services.
 The traditional on-premises AD now plays nicely with cloud services, mobile devices, and modern authentication methods.

 Azure AD Connect synchronises your on-premises AD with Azure AD, giving you the best of both worlds.
 Users get single sign-on to both on-premises and cloud resources.
 You manage them in one place, and changes replicate automatically.

 The hybrid model makes sense for most organisations.
 You’re probably not ready to abandon all on-premises infrastructure, but you want to take advantage of cloud services.
-Hybrid AD lets you move at your own pace at the same time as maintaining consistent identity management.
+Hybrid AD lets you move at your own pace while keeping consistent identity management.

-According to Jimmy Bogard’s case study on securing Web APIs with Azure AD, implementing Azure AD for internal microservice APIs significantly improved security as reducing authentication complexity.
+According to Jimmy Bogard’s case study on securing Web APIs with Azure AD, implementing Azure AD for internal microservice APIs improved security while reducing authentication complexity.

 Conditional Access policies in Azure AD add intelligence to your authentication process.
 You can require multi-factor authentication for logins from unfamiliar locations, block access from certain countries, or demand device compliance before allowing access.
 It’s like having a smart bouncer who makes decisions based on context, not just credentials.

-LDAP integration allows non-Microsoft applications to authenticate against AD.
+LDAP integration lets non-Microsoft applications authenticate against AD.
 Your Linux servers, network devices, and third-party applications can all use AD as their authentication source.
 One directory to rule them all, if you will.

 SAML and OAuth integration extend AD’s reach to modern web applications.
 Through AD Federation Services (ADFS) or Azure AD, you can provide single sign-on to thousands of SaaS applications.
-Your users log in once and access everything – it’s the dream of the passwordless office, almost realised.
+Your users log in once and access everything, the dream of the passwordless office, almost realised.

-The challenge with third-party integration is maintaining security when providing convenience.
+The challenge with third-party integration is keeping security while providing convenience.
 Each integrated application is a potential attack vector.
 Regular reviews of what’s integrated and why are important.
 That proof-of-concept application from 2019 that’s still authenticating against AD?
 Yeah, it might be time to decommission it.

 Mobile devices present unique challenges for AD.
 They’re not always on the corporate network, they’re easily lost or stolen, and users expect them to just work.
 Traditional AD wasn’t designed for this world, but modern solutions bridge the gap.